Learn how to build an iOS application that can claim an mDoc via OID4VCI

 This was achieved by building the following capabilities into the application:

-- Initialise the SDK so the application can use its functions and classes.
+- Initialize the SDK so the application can use its functions and classes.

 - Interact with a Credential offer formatted as a QR code.